cg-cnu/mariSublime/README.md

 # Mari Sublime #
-Execute selected or the whole .py file from sublime in mari.
+Execute selected code snippets or the whole .py file from sublime in mari.

+<br> Sublime2 compatible

 ## Installation ##
 <br> Download the zip file and extract the archive.